zlatinb/muwire/README.md

 |`-v incompletes:/incompletes`| The `/incompletes` volume should be used to store MuWire's **incomplete** download/upload data \*|
 |`-v output:/output`| The `/output` volume should be used to store MuWire's download/upload data |

-Beware, **by default** incomplete downloads are put in `/muwire/.MuWire/incompletes`.
-It might be prudent to use the `/incompletes` volume and configure MuWire accordingly.
-Your config volume might otherwise fill up.

-![muwire_incompletes.png]

 ## Translations
 If you want to help translate MuWire, instructions are on the wiki https://github.com/zlatinb/muwire/wiki/Translate